Skip to Content

 We challenge the circumstantial evidence used to prove the "intent" element in PWISD cases:

-Quantity Argument: We differentiate the quantity found from the statutory trafficking thresholds.
-By proving the weight was below the trafficking amount, we can reduce the charge from a severe trafficking felony (mandatory prison) to a PWISD felony (which allows for probation).
+• Quantity Argument: We differentiate the quantity found from the statutory trafficking thresholds.
+By proving the weight was below the trafficking amount, we can reduce the charge from a severe trafficking felony (which can carry a mandatory prison sentence) to a PWISD felony (which may allow for probation).

 The North Carolina Criminal Defense Process for Drug Distribution